Written by: Jaii Fredregill

 Sunset over Ha Long Bay

 It is always wise to check the itinerary before you book to make sure the excursions listed are actually on offer.
-For example, snorkeling was listed as an activity when I booked with Paradise but was not offered and even if it were, the thick green bay water is not water I want to snorkel in.
-Paradise also warns that they may change the schedule and though the sample itinerary posted online includes a visit to Tung Sau Pearl Farm and the Cua Van Floating Village.
-These were never offered or mentioned on the cruise, which was a little disappointing.
+For example, snorkeling was listed as an activity when I booked with Paradise but was not offered on board.
+Honestly, the thick green bay water is not water the best for snorkeling, so for me this was okay.
+Paradise also warns that they may change the schedule, for example, the itinerary posted online includes a visit to Tung Sau Pearl Farm and the Cua Van Floating Village but once on board these outings were not offered.

 A Note on The Cua Van Floating Village

 A young boy greets us at the floating village